top of page

 Q: Is whey protein good for teens?

-Yes, if used in moderation.
-Teens who are active or trying to build healthy habits can safely use whey protein with proper nutrition and exercise.
+Yes, when used moderately.
+Active teens who aim to build healthy habits can safely use whey protein alongside proper nutrition and exercise.

 Q: Can whey protein replace a meal?

 Not really.
-It’s great as a snack or part of a meal, but it doesn’t have enough fiber, healthy fats, or vitamins to be a full meal.
+It’s excellent as a snack or part of a meal but lacks adequate fibre, healthy fats, and vitamins to function as a full meal.

 Q: Can I take whey protein every day?